 Website Lit Verlag

-Raab, Josef, Olaf Kaltmeier, and Sebastian Thies, eds.
+Raab, Josef, Olaf Kaltmeier, and Sebastian Thies, editors.
 The New Dynamics of Identity Politics in the Americas: Multiculturalism and Beyond.
-London & New York: Routledge, 2014.
-Print.
+London & New York, Routledge, 2014.

 Multiculturalism has shaped identity politics in the Americas over the past decades, as illustrated by politics of recognition, affirmative action, and increasing numbers of internationally recognized